PaulTR/AndroidDemoProjects/README.md

 Daydream: Utilizes the Daydream Android service to display quotes pulled from a server.

+Flashlight: Can't be an Android developer without making a flashlight app, right?

 Gallery: Displays a grid of thumbnails that can be clicked to show a larger version of an image.
 Also allows the larger detailed version of the image to be swiped in order to show additional images in the gallery.

 Google Maps: Basic implementation of the Google Maps fragment that allows the user to place markers and display street addresses.